 - A. RN as primary care provider Staff members are assigned as primary care providers to a designated number of patients per shift.
-The staff member assigned as the primary patient care provider has responsibility for the safety and well-being of the patient population assigned to him/her during his/her shift. - B. LPN as the primary care provider If the primary care provider is an Licensed Practical Nurse (LPN), there will be an RN assigned with oversight responsibility for the LPN's patient population, to provide care that the LPN is not licensed to provide and to provide supervision and assistance at the registered nurse level, as needed.

-- C. For those patients to whom students have been assigned: - 1.
+The staff member assigned as the primary patient care provider has responsibility for the safety and well-being of the patient population assigned to him/her during his/her shift. - B. LPN as the primary care provider If the primary care provider is a Licensed Practical Nurse (LPN), there will be an RN assigned with oversight responsibility for the LPN's patient population, to provide care that the LPN is not licensed to provide and to provide supervision and assistance at the registered nurse level, as needed.
+Students in the Internship course will be assigned to an RN as a preceptor to meet clinical objectives. - C. For those patients to whom students have been assigned: - 1.
 The patient's primary care provider will retain responsibility for supervising the student in the student's delivery of care, treatment, and services to the patient.
 It is understood that the student will follow the instructions of the student's academic preceptor/instructor; however, the overall responsibility of the patient rests with the patient's primary care provider (or supervising RN should the primary care provider be an LPN). - 2.
 Should patient care, treatment and service instructions differ between those offered by the staff primary care provider and the academic preceptor/instructor, the student is to follow the instructions of the staff primary care provider.
 In an instance of disagreement between the staff primary care provider and academic preceptor/instructor the preceptor/instructor may seek guidance from the primary care provider's charge nurse or nurse manager of the unit in which the patient is housed.
 However, the preceptor/instructor must follow the instructions of the staff primary care provider until resolution from the staff nurse manager, charge nurse, resource nurse or Unit Nurse Leader is obtained. - 3.
 The assignment of students to patient care may be considered in the scheduling of staff patient care responsibilities (i.e. staff to patient ratio), however at no time is care provided by students to preclude scheduling of a staff member to the patient population, as the staff member retains responsibility of patient care and safety.